The Man Who Cried: Plot

-One day, Dante is rifling through Suzie's things after a dalliance with Lola in the apartment, and deduces her Jewish heritage after finding her father's photo.
-An elderly Jewish neighbour downstairs, Madame Goldstein (Miriam Karlin), also knows that Suzie is Jewish and has warned her of the dangers on the horizon as the Germans invade Poland.
-The following year, as the Germans invade France and approach Paris, an exodus begins of Jews and other people threatened by Nazism.
-Crowds for the operatic show dwindle, and eventually the only cast members left are Dante and Suzie.
-When Dante attempts to seduce Suzie, she rebuffs him.
-He lashes out at her for her heritage and her relationship with Cesar, whose heritage he also scorns.
-Perlman comes to her defence; he reminds Dante that as an Italian in Paris at that time, should Mussolini align with the Nazis, Dante's own position in Paris would be precarious.
-Perlman closes down the show; the Nazis enter Paris the following morning.
+Dante rifles through Suzie's things after a dalliance with Lola in the apartment, and deduces her Jewish heritage from her father's photo.
+An elderly Jewish neighbour downstairs, Madame Goldstein, also knows that Suzie is Jewish and has warned her of the dangers foretold by the German invasion of Poland.
+A year later, as the Germans approach Paris, an exodus begins of Jews fleeing from the Nazis.
+Crowds for the opera dwindle, leaving only Dante and Suzie as cast members.
+Dante attempts to seduce Suzie, who rebuffs him.
+He lashes out, insulting her heritage and that of Cesar.
+Perlman reminds Dante that if Mussolini aligns with the Nazis, Dante's own position in Paris would be precarious.
+Perlman closes down the show and the Nazis enter Paris the following morning.

 Dante reluctantly returns to his earlier role as minstrel.
-After another rebuff from Suzie, Dante reveals to a German officer that Suzie is a Jew.
-Lola overhears this and informs Suzie that she is in danger and must leave Paris.
-Lola has also decided to leave Dante and has purchased tickets for Suzie and herself on an ocean liner headed for America.
-The same night of the party, the Nazis attack the Romani village and kill a child.
+After another rebuff from Suzie, Dante betrays her to a German officer as a Jew.
+Lola warns Suzie and urges her to leave Paris, and purchases tickets for them both on an ocean liner headed for America.
+The night of the party, the Nazis attack the Romani village and kill a child.
 When Cesar comes to her apartment to say goodbye, Suzie expresses her desire to stay and help Cesar fight the Nazis for his family, but he tells her she must flee and find her father.
 They share a tender last evening together.

-During the ocean passage the liner is torpedoed, with Lola killed in the sinking.
-Suzie is among the survivors rescued and brought to New York.
+Lola is killed when the ocean liner is torpedoed and sunk.
+Suzie is rescued and brought to New York.

 Suzie searches for her father and discovers that he changed his name, gave up singing, and moved west after hearing about the attack on his home village, which he assumed killed all the members of his family.
-Suzie goes to Hollywood where her father has established himself into a studio head, and discovers he has a new family and that he is dying.
+Suzie finds him in Hollywood where he has established himself as a studio head with a new family.
+Suzie learns also that he's dying.
 She goes to the hospital, walks past his new wife and children who are waiting outside the door to his room, and is reunited with her father.
-He recognizes her and expresses joy at her appearance.
-She sits on the side of his bed and sings "Je Crois Entendre Encore" to him in Yiddish as tears roll down his face.
+Overjoyed, he cries as she sits at his side singing "Je Crois Entendre Encore" in Yiddish.